tonymm81/web_page/README.md

 version 135
 I make the projects view with dialog.
-Every project button opens the view where is short story about project and some photos and link to projects code
+Every project button opens the view where is short story about project and some photos and link to projects code.